A heat wave is forecasted for next week, with temperatures predicted to reach 30°C in southern England. But do you know your UVA from your UVB?

 What does SPF mean?

 SPF stands for Sun Protection Factor and is about cancer-causing UVB rays.
-The number indicates how much longer you can stay in the sun before burning.
+The number doesn’t relate to how much protection a product offers – it gives a hypothetical indication of how much longer you can stay in the sun before burning.

-For example, an SPF of 15 means that you could stay 15 times longer in the sun than without sun cream before your skin becomes red.
+For example, in theory, an SPF of 15 means that you could stay 15 times longer in the sun than without sun cream before your skin becomes red.
+However, to get enough protection you’d need to carefully apply the sunscreen – and regularly reapply it throughout the day.

-UVA protection should not be ignored as UVA can also cause cancer and contribute to the aging of the skin.
+UVA protection should not be ignored – UVA can also cause cancer and contribute to the aging of the skin.

 UVA protection is often represented as a separate label on sun cream packaging.
 The UVA seal – a logo with ‘UVA’ inside a circle – indicates that a product meets the EU recommendation for sun creams to offer a UVA protection factor equivalent to at least a third of their SPF.